-Campus parking, Cambus, commuter programs, and Fleet Services have resumed regular operations for the fall semester.
+Campus parking, Cambus, commuter programs, and Fleet Services have resumed regular operations for the spring semester.

 - Common spaces and high-touch surfaces in parking facilities will be disinfected following CDC guidelines.
 Equipment that customers interact with, including elevators and pay stations, will be disinfected by parking and transportation staff.

 - Payment at all parking meters can be made via the Passport Parking mobile app.
 Motorists who use hourly parking facilities will be directed to complete payment via the in-lane pay station.
 Parking ambassadors will be available to answer questions and assist customers using the hourly parking options.

 - The Motorist Assistance Program is still being provided, but the processes will be modified to allow for social distancing.